 Carlsbad Caverns National Park is located 20 miles southwest of Carlsbad, New Mexico.
 The nearest commercial airport is in Roswell, New Mexico, 103 miles away.
 Other airports in general proximity include El Paso, Texas, Midland, Texas, and Albuquerque, New Mexico.
 And, although it might seem like there is no way to get to Carlsbad Caverns National Park without a car, there are transportation options when it comes to getting there, including travel by bus or train.

-If you plan to visit Carlsbad Caverns National Park, be sure to make hotel room reservations in advance.
+If you plan to visit Carlsbad Caverns National Park, be sure to make hotel room reservations in advance unless you are planning to do a campervan trip.
 Although there are numerous hotels in the area, reservations are a must, so plan accordingly.
 Additionally, hotel prices are on the high side, so don’t be surprised if a budget hotel isn’t priced very budget-friendly.

 What do you think sounds like the most amazing part of this trip; The cave formations, the colony of bats flying display, or something else?